ethereum/sourcify/README.md

 cp .env.testing .env
 docker-compose -f docker-compose-testing.yaml up --build
 ```

+Other approach would be to run every service in docker except one that you are working on.

 This will build the project in docker containers, launching the monitor and server.
 Verified sources and contract addresses will be stored in `repository` and `db` folders